kathirmeyyappan/notion-takehome/README.md

 1. Send an email with a given sender, recipient, and content.
 2. Return all of the mail sent to a given user.
 3. Return all mails whose content contains a given string.

-The video shows this in action.
+The video linked above shows this in action.
 The database starts with 2 emails addressed to user `Sudar` (operation 1).
 Using command 1, I send 2 emails to `Kathir`, from users `Sudar` and `Ashwin`.
 I then check `Kathir`'s inbox (operation 2) to verify that 2 results show up and they are the emails I just sent before.
 Finally, I use operation 3 to term search for "hey", yielding the 2 emails that were originally there, and also search the term "what's" for good measure.

 ## Run Program
 1. After Python is installed, navigate to root and install dependencies with `pip install -r requirements.txt`